rohan-paul/Awesome-JavaScript-Interviews/Redux/Actions.md

 So, `getItems()` function is the action, and when its invoked or run, then it will dispatch this `action.type`, which is `GET_ITEMS` to the reducers.
 And then in the reducer I will just return the state ( with spread operator `...state` ), and bring it into my component.

 And the way, I invoke this function in my reducer is by doing the `action.type` and then applying various cases.
-And because of the mechanism of `dispatch` function, when I apply `action.type` and case `GET_ITEM` I dispatch `getItems()` function from my action to reducer.
+And because of the mechanism of `dispatch` function, when I apply `action.type` and case `GET_ITEM` I return the payload which in this case is the res.data from `getItems()` function dipatching from my action to reducer.

 By the mechanism of `dispatch()` - I am using dispatch() to send the type along with the data that we get from the axios request to the backend.
 And note, that the main function getItem() dispatches another function ( setItemsLoading ).
 This second function is called a thunk, and it returns the object/action.
 In the context of redux-thunk, a thunk is a second function that performs delayed logic by being asynchronously returned by a first function.